The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 That may be that she has more information on him, but I also know he came out and did a commercial in support, and you don't come out with a commercial if you're not in support of something.

-I don't want you to misinterpret.
+I don't want you to mister.

 I'm not arguing with you.

-I'm just telling you he says that was one of the biggest political mistakes he's ever made.
+I'm just telling you, he says that was one of the biggest political mistakes he's ever made.

 He's tried to walk that back.